funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False`

-Don't want to use/apply the SPECIAL rules - which are explaines in the source column section ?
-This argument disable them all.
+Don't want to use/apply the SPECIAL rules - which are explained in the source column section?
+This argument disables them all.

 :code:`-nw` | :code:`--no-whois`
 """"""""""""""""""""""""""""""""

-    Switch the value the usage of whois to test domain's status.
+    Switch the value of the usage of WHOIS to test the domain's status.

     **Default value:** :code:`False`

-Don't want to use or take in consideration the results from :code:`whois`?
+Don't want to use or take into consideration the results from :code:`whois`?
 This argument allows you to disable it!

 :code:`--syntax`
 """"""""""""""""